Lightnet/bevysandbox/README.md

   It work in progress that subject to changes.
 Bevy Engine API subject to change and break.

   The ideas base on godot for single small file to run scripts.

+  To create sandbox base on block base on Minecraft game and other game mixed into as well.

-But the network required more coding to handle ID object lists.
+  Network required more coding to handle ID object lists.

   * https://bevyengine.org/assets/